issararab/PEvoLM/README.md

 # Evol_Info_Prediction
 Variational Inference to Learn Representations of Protein Evolutionary Information.

-This is a bi-directional language model embedding the protein sequence in a numerical representation incorporation evolutionary information.
+This is a bi-directional language model embedding the protein sequence in a numerical representation incorporating biophysical, biochemical, and evolutionary information.

 ## Requirements